jreypo/jreypo.github.io/_posts/2019-04-09-using-azure-cli-to-get-info-about-your-aks-cluster.md

 }
 ```

-Hope this post has been helpful, I wanted to use it not only to show how to get information from an AKS cluster but also as a good exmaple of how powerful can be the Azure CLI queries.
+Hope this post has been helpful, I wanted to use it not only to show how to get information from an AKS cluster but also as a good example of how powerful Azure CLI queries are.

 --Juanma